Retail in Crisis

 How will biometrics technologies help retail stores recover from a pandemic?

 Crisis or push for innovation?

 The state responded to the call of the business for help and included non-food retail in the list of industries that need support.
 However, experienced businessmen urge colleagues not to relax: it will be difficult to overcome the crisis without government support, but it is not worth relying solely on the state.
 The phrase that the salvation of drowning people is the work of the drowning people themselves best describes the current situation.
-According to Mikhail Goncharov, a restaurateur and founder of the Teremok chain, even the absence of any action will bring a positive effect sooner or later: the system will come into balance itself, but the market will be discarded 10-15 years ago in development.
+According to Mikhail Goncharov, even the absence of any action will bring a positive effect sooner or later: the system will come into balance itself, but the market will be discarded 10-15 years ago in development.
 What can a business do to stay afloat and even grow?

 In May 2020, Nielsen asked the directors of manufacturing companies and distributors of FMCG products about how they assess the impact of the crisis and how they plan to get out of it.
 Most executives spoke in favor of continuing the course towards digitalization of the business and the development of digital channels of communication with customers.
 63% will retain or partially revise the innovation strategy, but will not abandon it.
 In addition to online trading, the focus will be on digital transformation (74%), construction and development of IT infrastructure (51%) and marketing (43%).
 At the same time, the business is ready to significantly reduce the cost of proven advertising channels — outdoor advertising, TV and radio.